basf/neural-fingerprint-uncertainty/README.md

 The tables used in the paper were logged and directly extracted from the console.
 A copy of the console output is provided in the file [07_create_final_tables.log](logs%2F07_create_final_tables.log) (again, only available after executing the commands [above](#Commands to reproduce the results)).

+## License

+This software is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for details.